22nd Arkansas Infantry Regiment: Regimental color

+Regimental color of the 22nd Arkansas at the Old State House Museum in Little Rock, Arkansas.

-A flag attributed to the 22nd Arkansas is currently in the collection of the Old State House Museum Collection in Little Rock Arkansas.
+A flag attributed to the 22nd Arkansas is in the collection of the Old State House Museum Collection in Little Rock Arkansas.
 The flag is made of wool and cotton flag with a field of five red and white horizontal bars of varying widths.
 Canton is light blue 11 1/2" on the staff by 11 1/2" on the fly.
 There are 13 5-pointed stars that are white with gold edges each 1 1/2.
 Set in an "X" shape.
 Unit designation is embroidered in white chain stitch Roman uncial and minuscule figure and letters: 22nd Regt.
 Battle honors are embroidered in contrasting red or white block letters on the red and white bars: OAK HILLS, ELK HORN, PRAIRIE GROVE, HELENA, JENKINS FERRY.
-The curators of the Old State House Museum believe that the flag was actually carried by the 22nd Arkansas during the war up until the unit surrender at Shreveport, Louisiana May 25, 1865.
+Museum curators believe that the flag was actually carried by the 22nd Arkansas during the war up until the unit surrender on June 9, 1865.
 The flag is believed to have been returned to the State of Arkansas in 1905 by the U.S. War Department.
 Other historians believe that the flag may be a post war flag created by the veterans of the unit for use during a Reunion.